-The Real Story of Medusa and the Gorgons
+The Real Story of Medusa, the Snake-Haired Gorgon

 Medusa Before She Was Cursed

 Although Hesiod gives an account of Medusa’s origins and the death of Medusa at the hands of Perseus, he does not say more about her.
 By contrast, a more comprehensive account of Perseus and Medusa can be found in Ovid’s Metamorphoses.
 In this work, Ovid describes Medusa as originally being a beautiful maiden.
 Her beauty caught the eye of Poseidon, who desired her and proceeded to ravage her in Athena’s shrine.
 The goddess then sought vengeance by transforming Medusa’s hair into snakes, so that anyone who gazed at her directly would be turned into stone.

 Medusa once had charms; to gain her love

 They, who have seen her, own, they ne'er did trace

 More moving features in a sweeter face.